Waziup/real-sensor-data/README.md

-# real-sensor-data
+# Sensor-data Simulator
-This code extracts real sensor data from thingspeak public API and attempts to organize it to be used in Waziup platform for testing and AI development
+This WebApp extracts sensor data from thingspeak public API, organizes it and can be configured to push data to the Waziup platform for testing, simulation and AI development